 Your shipping data tells a story, and consistent monitoring helps you read it.
 By tracking key metrics, you can spot negative trends—like a sudden spike in a specific accessorial fee or a drop in your on-time delivery rate—before they snowball into major financial drains.
 This data-driven approach allows you to diagnose the root cause, whether it’s a flaw in your packing process or a misunderstanding of carrier rules.
 Using detailed reporting and KPIs transforms your shipping data from a simple historical record into a powerful tool for continuous improvement, giving you the insights needed to make smarter, more cost-effective decisions.

-Create Your Billing Error Prevention Strategy
+Building Your Billing Error Prevention Plan

 Catching billing errors is great, but preventing them from happening in the first place is even better.
 A proactive strategy saves you time, protects your budget, and strengthens your entire logistics operation.
 Instead of just reacting to mistakes, you can build a system that minimizes them from the start.
 This approach moves your team from a reactive, fire-fighting mode to a strategic, forward-thinking one.
 Here are four key practices to build into your billing error prevention strategy.